DaleLore/GIT_CLONE-NMAAHC/README.txt

 I had to generate another one of those personal token things, but this actually worked and I was able to create the repository and push to it.

+But now I can't make a pull request on your repo because my repo is not connected to yours... hmmm.

 /Users/bleakley/Desktop/GIT_CLONE-NMAAHC
 ≈:≈ git branch